Your Last Line of Defense: Are Your Backups Tested and Battle-Ready?

 RTO and RPO: The Numbers That Matter

-Think of it like a fire drill for your data.
-Test now, so you’re not scrambling later.
+Think of it like a fire drill for your data—practice now, so you’re not scrambling later.

-• RTO (Recovery Time Objective): How quickly systems must be restored.
+RTO (Recovery Time Objective): How quickly systems must be restored to avoid major disruption.

-• RPO (Recovery Point Objective): How much data loss (time) you can tolerate.
+RPO (Recovery Point Objective): How much data loss (time) your business can tolerate.

 Managing Risk Through Regular Review and Testing